ReTree Irondequoit

 About ReTree Irondequoit

-This is a new initiative for the Color Irondequoit Green (CIG) group.
-The plan is as follows:
+This is a new initiative by the Color Irondequoit Green (CIG) group aimed at improving our community’s native biodiversity.
+Here’s how it works:

-• Work with a volunteer property owner for a location.
+1. Collaborate with a volunteer property owner to select a suitable location.

-• Work with the property owner to agree on plants
+2. Coordinate with the property owner to choose the right plants for the area.

 2-3 foot tall pussy willow tree sapling.
 Long green leaves on a slender trunk.